Lilliput Pallavolo: History

 The club was established in the 1980s and has female teams (girls, juniors, seniors) participating at local, regional and national competitions.
 The senior team played in the Series B2 and B1 during the 2000s.
 At the end of the 2014–15 season, the club won promotion to the Serie A2.
 After two seasons at Serie A2, the club declined its participation in the following season, opting instead to play the 2017–18 season in Serie B1.

 Venue

 The club plays its home matches at the Palazzetto dello Sport (also known as PalaSanBenigno) in Settimo Torinese.
-At 200 spectators capacity, it is the smallest venue in the Serie A2.

 Team

 The club last Serie A2 squad, Season 2016–2017, as of March 2017.